12 minutes read

 Cultural performances, events, fireworks displays, and more are enjoyed by residents and expatriates on this day in various parts of the country.

 Unlike national holidays, religious holidays in the UAE celebrate the Islamic heritage of the country, marking important religious dates for Muslims.
-These days are determined based on the Hijri calendar and some of them are decided based on lunar sightings; meaning when the crescent appears in the sky.
+These days are determined based on the Hijri calendar, and some of them are decided based on lunar sightings, meaning when the crescent appears in the sky.

-This holiday marks the end of the Holy Month of Ramadan; the month during which Muslims fast from dawn to dusk; as office hours are reduced for fasting employees.
+This holiday marks the end of the Holy Month of Ramadan, the month during which Muslims fast from dawn to dusk, as office hours are reduced for fasting employees.
 It is customary for those who aren’t fasting to avoid eating in public during fasting hours, out of respect for those who are fasting.
 The celebrations of Eid Al Fitr span over a few days as families gather for morning prayers at home or a mosque and then feast with loved ones.
 On this occasion, families exchange gifts and donate money and food to the less fortunate.

-On Eid al Fitr in Dubai, many bazaars and souks hold sales and events in celebration.
+On Eid al-Fitr in Dubai, many bazaars and souks hold sales and events in celebration.

 Feast of Sacrifice or Eid al Adha is one of the two main festivals in Islam; the other one is Eid al-Fitr.
 It commemorates the willingness of Abraham to sacrifice his son as commanded by Allah.
 Muslim families exchange gifts on this day and enjoy traditional feasts with neighbors and friends.
 Some also participate in philanthropic initiatives.
 It is also customary to slaughter sheep as sacrifices and distribute the meat to the needy.